Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 Do you really need a coffee scale?
 The key to making good espresso is consistency.
 You can still make good espresso without weighing your coffee, but you’ll leave nothing up to chance if you know exactly how much you’re using each time.
 When dialing in your first shot, using a scale is a good idea.

 To grind or not to grind?
 If you want the best possible cup of espresso you’ll be best off grinding it immediately prior to use.
 Of course, it is entirely possible to make espresso out of pre-ground beans, just be aware that you’ll be limiting your beverage’s potential.

 6 Steps: How to use an Espresso Machine

-Pulling a great shot of espresso requires skills and the right equipment, but don't worry.
-We'll guide you through the whole espresso-making process.
-Just follow our instructions below.
+Pulling a great shot of espresso requires skills and the right equipment, but don’t worry.
+We’ll guide you through the whole espresso-making process.
+First, watch our amazing video on espresso basics: